MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application I: Vainshtein screening

 So far we focused on a single cluster.
-Still working with the synthetic clusters constructed assuming GR, we combine the individual likelihoods of each phase space to study the joint distribution as a function of the number of halos.
+Still working with the synthetic clusters constructed assuming GR, we combine the individual likelihoods of each phase space to study the joint distribution as a function of the number of haloes.
 We write,

-where $N$ is the number of phase spaces in the sum.
-Remember that we are considering realizations of halos characterized by the same NFW parameters, but with distinct projected phase spaces.
-Thus, a stacked analysis can be done by means of combining single likelihoods of different (synthetic) clusters as in Eq. \eqref{eq:liketot}.
-In Fig. \ref{fig:horncomb5} we plot five marginalized distributions $P(Y_1)$, corresponding to different number of halos $N$ taken into account in Eq. \eqref{eq:liketot}.
-The curves exhibit an apparent tension with $Y_1=0$ for $N>1$.
-When increasing the number of halos, the distributions develop a second maximum near the GR expectation value which, however, remains subdominant with respect to the first peak.
-As one may naively expect, this confirms that the statistical degeneracy, responsible of the spurious maximum in the marginalized likelihood, cannot be removed just by increasing the number of halos in the fit.
-For $N\sim 20$ we may extract $Y_1 \lesssim 3.9$ at $95\%$ C.L.
-As for the lower limit, we are marginally close to the the theoretical lower bound, $Y_1 > - 2/3$ for the combined distribution of $20$ clusters.
+where $N_\text{h}$ is the number of phase spaces in the sum.
+Remember that we are considering realizations of haloes characterized by the same NFW parameters (i.e. the values of $r_{200},\,r_\text{s}$ and $\mathcal{A}_\infty$ are the same for each realization), but with distinct projected phase spaces.
+Thus, a stacked analysis can be done by Monte-Carlo sampling over the combination of single likelihoods of different (synthetic) clusters as in Eq. \eqref{eq:liketot}.
+In Fig. \ref{fig:horncomb5} we plot five marginalised distributions $P(Y_1)$, corresponding to different number of haloes $N_\text{h}$ taken into account in Eq. \eqref{eq:liketot}.
+The curves exhibit an apparent tension with $Y_1=0$ for $N_\text{h}>1$.
+When increasing the number of haloes, the distributions develop a second maximum near the GR expectation value which, however, remains subdominant with respect to the first peak.
+As one may naively expect, this confirms that the statistical degeneracy, responsible of the spurious maximum in the marginalised likelihood, cannot be removed just by increasing the number of haloes in the fit.
+The constraints obtained at $95\%$ C.L. are listed in the second column of Table \ref{tab:Y}.
+For $N_\text{h}\sim 20$ we may extract, at $95\%$ C.L., an upper limit $Y_1 \lesssim 3.9$ and a lower limit $Y_1 \gtrsim - 0.44$, marginally close to the theoretical bound, $Y_1 > - 2/3$ (e.g. \citealt{Saltas:2018mxc,Sakstein:2018fwz,Creminelli:2018xsv}).